DeclanChidlow/vale.rocks/blog/feed/documents/I_Got_A_Flipper_Zero.md

 This sort of interaction has defined my usage of the Flipper.
 Receive a signal and play it back.
 It's a real world copy paste.
 In fact, that is probably the best way to describe the Flipper for anyone curious about what exactly it is.
 It's a copy and paste for the world's signals.

 One thing I was worried about was that the novelty of the device would wear off quickly, and I wouldn't touch it again.
 Well, the novelty did wear off, but what it was replaced with is arguably better.
+Utility.
 The Flipper has taken the position of my keys and wallet in my right jean pocket.

 The device is slated as a "multi-tool device for geeks" on the official website, and I don't think a better description could be written.
 Much like a multitool, it's something I _always_ want on me.